 The big data approach to performance appraisals would cut down on manual effort, and reduce bias and cycle time.

-Automated performance management systems of the future will monitor employee performance continuously, based on data from these systems.
+Automated performance management systems of the future will monitor employee performance continuously based on data from these systems.

 These systems will score the employee’s performance based on parameters linked to business results and suggest corrective actions.

-Actions could range from recommending training and connecting with an expert to even suggesting a change in the job profile.
+Actions could range from recommending training and connecting with an expert to suggesting a change in the job profile.

 Corrective actions can be immediate, so there is no need to wait until the appraisal cycle.

-Be it training, re-skilling, role enhancement (read as a promotion), or role change – can be initiated immediately.
+Training, re-skilling, role enhancement (read as a promotion), or role change – can be initiated immediately.

 The system will have predefined thresholds for each action.
 It will learn from past results of such interventions and tweak its algorithm for more effective interventions.